|MIC Corrosion Course Overview|

-If you are concerned with corrosion in your business, in-house training is a great solution to train a group of employees from design, production, operation, quality assurance, inspection and maintenance, and technical sales and support on corrosion control and corrosion prevention technology.
-The contents of all corrosion courses can be customized to fit your organization's needs.
+If you are concerned with corrosion in your company, in-house training or on-site training is a great solution to train a group of employees from design, production, operation, quality assurance, inspection and maintenance, and technical sales and support on corrosion control and corrosion prevention technology.
+The contents of all our corrosion courses can be customized to fit your organization's needs.

-There is no minimum or maximum number of participants required for in-house training corrosion courses.
-We conduct the in-house training corrosion course at your company's premises and at a time convenient to your company.
-Requests for in-house training corrosion courses from overseas countries are also welcome.
+There is no limit to the number of participants required for in-house training corrosion courses.
+We conduct the in-house training corrosion course at your company's premises worldwide, and at a time convenient to your company.

 Click here to contact us for a quotation.

-Click here to register this corrosion short course for online or distance learning.
+Click here to to register an online corrosion short course.

 |PowerPoint Slides and Test Banks for Trainers, Instructors, Tutors, University Lecturers and Professors|

 If you are involved in teaching or training, you may wish to purchase a complete set of the trainer's package for this training course.
 The trainer's package comes complete with ready-to-use PowerPoint slides (fully editable) and test bank (with answer keys).
 These ready-to-use PowerPoint slides contain high quality color photographs, illustrations, animations, audio and video clips.
 The test bank contains questions in four categories: (1) true or false, (2) multiple choice, (3) calculation, and (4) reasoning and open-ended discussions.
 The trainer's package is suitable for in-house training and university teaching.
 This is exactly the same package that WebCorr uses to deliver our current training course.